You have no items in your shopping cart.

 Well, you’ve got until the fall to learn Greek.

-SO I got a teacher and I learned g Greek; form March to September.
+So I got a teacher and I learned Greek; form March to September.
 And today I still know Greek — Ancient Greek.

 I studied music in Europe for several years — composition.
 Then at Julliard in New York, I studied conducting.